alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

 The install command uses the Rust compiler to build; depending on how fast your machine is, it might take a while.

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blogs/fleek-network-rust-compiler.png)

+⚠️ If you encounter errors in the install process, is very likely that you're missing dependencies, packages, libraries for Rust to compile the Ursa CLI 😅.
+Save yourself time and energy, read the guide [How to install Rust and the dependencies for Ursa CLI](fleek-network-how-to-install-rust-and-the-dependencies-for-ursa-cli.md) or [Running in a Docker container](fleek-network-running-in-a-docker-container.md) for help!

 Once the Rust compiler completes generating the binary, it’ll include it in the cargo’s bin directory.
 On macOS and Linux this is located at `$HOME/.cargo/bin` and on Windows `%USERPROFILE%\\.cargo\\bin`.
 These should be in your `$PATH` environment variable.
 If you have customized these, check the [installation guide](https://rust-lang.github.io/rustup/installation/index.html) for any questions.